emilianoregazzoni/Bellabeat/README.md

 Seems to be ok, when users turn on the device to save information about them, we have relatively good active days, mostly users burn the minimum amount they should burn in a day.
 Despite this, a big amount of users (around 1/3) do not burn enough calories.
 This is another insight.

-Now, let’s check the hours,  with more steps produced by user.
+Now, let’s check the hours,  with more steps produced by hour.
 Make a query:

 ```
 SELECT hour(ActivityMinute), SUM(Steps)